dmitrypol/dmitrypol.github.io/_posts/2018-01-04-elasticsearch-redis.md

   "type":"string","value":"11"...}
 {% endhighlight %}

 But our internal business users do not want to look at raw data.
-Our choice is writing custom dashboard or pulling data into ElasticSearch and leveraging Kibana.
-Once it's in ElasticSearch we can also combine it with other data sources.
+Our choice is writing custom dashboard or pulling data into Elasticsearch and leveraging Kibana.
+Once it's in Elasticsearch we can also combine it with other data sources.
 We will use [elasticsearch-ruby](https://github.com/elastic/elasticsearch-ruby) library directly since this data does not related to our application models.

 {% highlight ruby %}
 ES_CLIENT = Elasticsearch::Client.new